 - Take aspirin or another drug that can make you bleed more

-Once you’re there, a technician or dermatologist will rub gel on your clean skin.
+Once you’re ready for the treatment, a technician or dermatologist will rub gel on your clean skin.
 You’ll wear dark glasses to protect your eyes.
 The handheld IPL device will go right on your body.
-The session will probably last 20 or 30 minutes.
+The session will probably last 20-30 minutes.
 Large areas could take an hour or more.

 It may feel like you have a sunburn for 4-6 hours after you’re finished.
 Ice packs or a cool washcloth can help you feel better.

 Your skin may be red or bruised for a day or two.
 Some of your brown spots may get darker, but they should peel off within a few weeks.